 The Core consists of three overarching categories: Inquiry, Community, and Vision.
-Under each category are subcategories encompassing an interdisciplinary approach to learning and diverse course offerings in each area of study.
+Under each category are subcategories encompassing an interdisciplinary approach to learning and diverse course offerings.
 The Core design ensures students can achieve the stated learning outcomes while allowing a measure of flexibility in course selection.